aerfio/provider-k8s/docs/crd-docs.md

-A ProviderConfig configures a Lambda provider.
+A ProviderConfig configures a Object provider.